Key facts

 About American Fast Freight

-American Fast Freight is a Tacoma, Washington-based regional freight broker and carrier with over six decades of operating history in the Pacific Northwest.
-Founded in 1964, the company has built a focused expertise in LTL and dry van truckload freight across the Washington, Oregon, and Idaho corridor — a region characterized by a mix of agriculture, timber, technology manufacturing, and consumer goods distribution.
+American Fast Freight, Inc. is a regional Pacific Northwest LTL and truckload freight broker founded in 1964 and headquartered in Tacoma, Washington, with over six decades of operating history.
+The company has built a focused expertise in LTL and dry van truckload freight across the Washington, Oregon, and Idaho corridor — a region characterized by a mix of agriculture, timber, technology manufacturing, and consumer goods distribution.
 Its longevity in a market where many regional players have been absorbed by national carriers reflects durable carrier relationships and a loyal shipper base in the Northwest.

 The company's core strength is LTL freight in the Pacific Northwest, where its carrier network and lane knowledge give it a competitive advantage over national LTL carriers that may deprioritize smaller regional markets.
 Shippers moving goods between Seattle, Tacoma, Portland, and Boise — or shipping into Alaska, where freight logistics carry unique complexity — find that American Fast Freight's regional focus translates into better service consistency than commodity brokerage services.
 The company also supports cross-border freight into British Columbia and Western Canada, serving shippers with Pacific Northwest-to-Canada lanes.